Guide · Suno

 2. Open Anti-AI Master Studio — no account required to preview

-4. Preview the mastered version and check the AI detection score before/after
+4. Press Master, then check the AI detection score before/after on the result screen

 5. Download as WAV 24-bit for distributor submission, or MP3 for social

-6. Submit to your distributor — check their AI music policy beforehand
+6. Submit to your distributor — check their current AI music policy beforehand (policies vary widely)

 #Frequently Asked Questions